RistoT1/NowPlayingAPI/README.md

 npm install    # Downloads all required packages (Express.js, etc.) npm start      # Starts the Express server on port 3001
 ```

-**What `npm install` does:**
-- Reads `package.json` to see what packages are needed
-- Downloads Express.js and other dependencies
-- Creates a `node_modules` folder with all the packages
-- Only needs to be run once (or when dependencies change)

 **Server Configuration:**
 - Default port: `3001`